ang-zeyu/infisearch/README.md

 ## Use Cases

-The main target use case for this tool right now is providing a complete search solution for static sites (and possibly really, really large ones) or static site generators.
+The main target use case for this tool right now is providing a complete and feature-rich, but efficient search solution for static sites or static site generators.

 The indexing tool supports a few other file formats (`.json`, `.csv`, `.html`) as well, which can help support more custom data requirements (e.g. linking to another domain).